Damien-Chave/Home/index.md

 To validate his certificate's formation, Damien Chave will do an internship during approximately 4 months from the October 15th.
 Are interested to collaborate with him ?
-Do not hesitate to [send him an email](mailto:damien.chave.pro@gmail.com) and you can also fill the [quizz here](https://docs.google.com/forms/d/e/1FAIpQLSe5XfgPAcuN6r-FDk90TFcjHp_HXorV7jOqLE_VWCqWw3SCug/viewform?usp=sf_link).
+Do not hesitate to [send him an email](mailto:damien.chave.pro@gmail.com) and you can also fill the [quizz](https://docs.google.com/forms/d/e/1FAIpQLSe5XfgPAcuN6r-FDk90TFcjHp_HXorV7jOqLE_VWCqWw3SCug/viewform?usp=sf_link).

 ## Resume